 - Buy the tomato from your local grocery store.
 Be sure they are truly “tomatoes on the vine”.
 I have not personally tried any other variety from the grocery store.

 - Slice the top off of one tomato.

 - Use a spoon to scoop out the seeds.
 (I use a grapefruit spoon.)
 Place on a small plate, goop and all.
 Spread them out for easy access in a few minutes.

-- If you want to dry them, spread them out on a paper towel.
+- If you want to dry them for future use, smear/spread them out on a paper towel.
 No need to wash the seeds.
 Later, when you want to plant the seed, just tear the bit of paper that the seed is on and plant the whole thing as described below.
 The paper will disintegrate.